-It is used when your starting point is your existing partnership or current infrastructure and you wish to leverage on them to innovate in your business model.
+Resource-driven epicenter is used when your starting point is your existing partnership or current infrastructure and you wish to leverage on them to innovate in your business model.

-It co-relates with your value proposition and what you offer in your business.
+Offer-driven epicenter co-relates with your value proposition and what you offer in your business.
 It’s all about how much you can mitigate risks, reduce costs or increase productivity.

-It is driven from your effort to address a need of a particular customer segment or industry by providing a service or product that your new customer segment couldn’t previously afford to have.
+Customer-driven epicenter is driven from your effort to address a need of a particular customer segment or industry by providing a service or product that your new customer segment couldn’t previously afford to have.

-It comes to the picture when you create an innovative revenue stream in your industry and manage to generate revenue using a totally different charging/pricing model.
+Finance-driven epicenter comes to the picture when you create an innovative revenue stream in your industry and manage to generate revenue using a totally different charging/pricing model.

 One thing you must not forget is the fact that business model canvas is like a balloon.
 As soon as you move one element from one building block it can affect the other blocks and the entire business model.

 The same principle applies to the business ideas generated from different epicenters.
 All of the above mentioned epicenters can be a good starting point to initiate change in your business model.
 Each one of them can have a powerful impact on the other eight building blocks of your business model canvas.\

 Using “What-if” questions to design innovative business models.